onap/archived-appc/docs/APPC CDT Guide/APPC CDT Guide.rst

 |image9|

 Enter the VNF Type (and optional VNFC Type) and click next.
+(The optional VNFC check box is explained later)

 Alternatively, you can leave the VNF type blank and choose “PROCEED ANYWAY” if you want to proceed to the Reference Data screen where you